woltapp/summer2020/README.md

 ## Few tips
 - Everyone in Wolt loves clean code
-- Everyone in Wolt also loves good unit test coverage
+- Everyone in Wolt also loves good tests
 - Try to figure out what is the essential part in this task.
 Focus on that first.
 - Don't forget README.md with clear instructions how to get the project up and running